 As one would expect from a snowboard brand based in French and German-speaking Switzerland, Korua Shapes is all about serious efficiency, refined power, and design innovation.
 These boards are built to carve.
 And carve fast.
 Watch Korua’s excellent video series Yearning for Turning then say, “ah I get it!”

 If Japan had mountains like the Alps, perhaps Gentemstick would have ended up like Korua.
 But it doesn’t—nowhere does.
 The extreme terrain Korua has been born from dramatically informs its identity.
 But that’s not to say these boards can’t be ridden elsewhere.
 In fact, Korua’s most shining attribute is its product versatility—from fresh corduroy in the Alps to East Coast ice runs and mystical Japow, Korua’s quiver of experimental shapes offers something to handle nearly every condition—and with three new splitboard offerings, deep out of bounds is within reach too.

 Äsmo : Austria

-The directional wood-based boards feature typical swallow and fishtail shapes and are roughly 3/4 the size of a traditional powder-specific snowboard, though the construction and base shapes draw more from surfing and skateboarding than snowboarding, relying heavily on concave and a carved center “channel” to reduce drag and allow the rider to rail into turns.
+The directional wood-based boards feature typical swallow and fishtail shapes and are roughly 3/4 the size of a traditional powder-specific snowboard, though the construction and base shapes draw more from surfing and skateboarding than snowboarding, relying heavily on concave and a carved center “channel” based on hydrodynamics to reduce drag and allow the rider to rail into turns.
 The top sheet features a custom EVA foam pad for traction—no snurfer rope, though oddly enough magnets are a suggested DIY addition to aid in keeping one's feet in place.

 From backyard hills in Vermont and California to pillow lines in British Columbia and tree-less faces in the Alps, Äsmo seems a fine way to encourage looking at terrain from a fresh perspective.